Lab 4: Data Wrangling I

 ```

-Try to structure your Rmarkdown document as your course notes, i.e. add notes while solving the exercises aiming at creating a revisitable reference for your final project work
+Try to structure your Quarto document as your course notes, i.e. add notes while solving the exercises aiming to create a reference that you can revisit for your final project work… And… For future reference after this course, where hopefully you’ll really reap what you sow

 Bonus info: We are engineers, so of course, we love equations, we can include standard \(\LaTeX\) syntax, e.g.: